AngKhaiPin/Assignment-Cpp/PART2.md

 10. Alien attack reset after its turn.
 11. Health pack works correctly according to alien hp.
 12. Arrow shown on HUD indicating which in game characters turn.
+13. Added arrow command, user needs to put in correct position and direction.
+14. Added quit command

 ### To Do